Chart Color Schemes

 Castlemaine Surrounds ranks among the oldest 10% of areas nationwide

-The median age in Castlemaine Surrounds is 52 years, significantly higher than Rest of Vic.'s average of 43 years and well above the national norm of 38 years.
-The 65-74 age cohort is notably over-represented at 18.1% locally compared to Rest of Vic.'s average, while the 25-34 year-olds are under-represented at 7.5%.
+The median age in Castlemaine Surrounds is 52 years, which is significantly higher than Rest of Vic.'s average of 43 years and well above the national norm of 38 years.
+The 65-74 age cohort is notably over-represented in Castlemaine Surrounds at 18.1%, compared to the Rest of Vic.'s average, while the 25-34 year-olds are under-represented at 7.5%.
 This concentration of the 65-74 cohort is well above the national average of 9.4%.
-Between 2021 and present, the 15 to 24 age group has grown from 7.9% to 8.8% of the population, while the 55 to 64 cohort has declined from 19.0% to 17.4%.
-Population forecasts for 2041 indicate substantial demographic changes in Castlemaine Surrounds, with the 25-34 age group projected to grow by 10%, adding 75 residents to reach 820.
-In contrast, population declines are projected for the 75-84 and 0-4 age cohorts.
+Between 2021 and present, the 15 to 24 age group has increased from 7.9% to 8.8% of the population.
+Conversely, the 55 to 64 age cohort has declined from 19.0% to 17.4%.
+Population forecasts for 2041 indicate substantial demographic changes in Castlemaine Surrounds.
+The 25-34 age group is projected to grow by 10%, adding 75 residents to reach a total of 820.
+In contrast, population declines are projected for the 75-84 and 0-4 age groups.